ubiome-opensource/microbiome-tools/docs/compareSamplesPython.md

 You can also type the following to save the results to the file "compare12.csv"

 ```
-> python -m ubiome.ubiome -c sample1.json sample2.json > compare12.csv
+> python ubiome -c sample1.json sample2.json > compare12.csv
 ```

 Similarly, to see the unique organisms in one sample compared to the other, type:

 ```
-> python -m ubiome.ubiome -u sample1.json sample2.json
+> python ubiome -u sample1.json sample2.json

 ```

 ## Module version (requires knowledge of Python)

-Write your own Python script.
-Here's an example using JSON files from the current directory:
+Download the enclosed 'ubiome' directory to make the ```ubiome``` module available on your computer (either Python 2 or 3).

+A simpler way, if you have the PIP command available on your system:

-	import ubiome
+    $ pip ubiome
-	# create a new instance of class UbiomeSample, initialized to a json file
-	jul = ubiome.UbiomeSample("Sprague-ubiomeJul2015.json")
-	apr = ubiome.UbiomeSample("sprague-ubiome-150428.json")

-	# these variables hold instances of class UbiomeDiffSample
-	aprJulc = apr.compareWith(jul)
-	aprJulu = apr.unique(jul)

-	# sort them, pretty-print them
-	aprJulu.sort("count_norm")
-	aprJuluPretty = aprJulu.prettyPrint()
-	aprJulu.writeCSV("AprJulUnique.csv")  # or write to a CSV file on disk

-## Combine multiple uBiome JSON files into a single spreadsheet (CSV)
+to download the uBiome Python library from the Python Package Index.

+The following example assumes you downloaded two uBiome JSON files into your current directory, like this:

+    $ ls

+    sample1.json  sample2.json  x.csv

+Run the following series of commands in your Python 2+ or 3+ console:

+    $ python

+    >>> from ubiome import *
+    >>> x1 = UbiomeSample("sample1.json")
+    >>> x2 = UbiomeSample("sample2.json")
+    >>> x = UbiomeMultiSample(x1)
+    >>> x.merge(x2)
+    >>> x.write("x.csv")

-You can also merge several sample files together to make a big CSV file where the first row is all the taxons ever found in your samples, and the other columns are your different samples, with rows containing the `count_norm` for every taxon.
+Now your directory will have a new file ```x.csv``` with both samples merged.
+The first row is all the taxons ever found in your samples, and the other columns are your different samples, with rows containing the `count_norm` for every taxon.

-Example, given two samples (JSON files read from current directory)

-	aprB = ubiome.UbiomeSample("sprague-ubiome-150428.json",name = "Apr28")
-    jul = ubiome.UbiomeSample("Sprague-ubiomeJul2015.json",name = "Jun 2015")
-    x = ubiome.UbiomeMultiSample(aprB)
-    x.merge(jul)
-    x.writeCSV("combinedResults.csv")

-This will leave you the file "combinedResults.csv" with the combined `count_norm`s for your two samples